hmrc/property-business-api/InvestigativeNotes.md

 ### Alternative solution considered - Modifying GTS Header

-**Rejected** because it ties the APIs to closely to the sandbox.
+**Rejected** because it ties the APIs too closely to the sandbox.
 APIs would have to know what the GTS is and what it means, which introduces unnecessary fragility.

 Summary: Instead of identifying if a vendor wishes to RETRIEVE or DELETE by a gov-test-scenario heading, we identify this by the request method.
 This eliminates the need for a special gov-test-scenario heading and also more closely imitates how the live environment behaves.